ehssgoffice/docs/src/content/docs/ehssg-it-policy/email-use-policy.md

 ## Email Activation and Deactivation
 Accounts are created by ICT personnel upon receiving a request from HR, typically within a week of a new recruit's start date.

 Accounts are deactivated on the employee's departure date, with an out-of-office message set up.
 Mailbox content is deleted after 30 days, following an encrypted backup.
+The supervisor of the departed employee and the new recruited employee for the departed position can have access to back up email.

 ## Data Ownership
 The organization owns all data in its email system.
 Mailbox content can be edited or deleted with proper approvals.